Knox Mountain Hillclimb: Organization

 The hillclimb is organized by Knox Mountain Motor Sport (KMMS), an affiliate of the Confederation of Autosport Car Clubs (CACC), the Fédération Internationale de l'Automobile (FIA) sanctioning authority for British Columbia.
 In 2016, KMMS had 12 non-racing members and 50–60 members who were also racers at the event.
 A minimum of 40 volunteers are needed over the race weekend as track workers, tow truck operators and gate workers.

 On the race weekend there is also a small car show, beer garden, food trucks, children's play areas, and live music.
 As KMMS is a non-profit organization, proceeds are reinvested into the event or distributed to local charities such as the Kelowna Society for the Prevention of Cruelty to Animals, Sunshine Dreams for Kids, and Kids Cancer Care.
 KMMS has also partnered with the City of Kelowna to plant thousands of trees in the park to replace those killed by pine beetles.

 Other groups planning to hold hillclimbs have consulted with KMMS and volunteered at the event to gain operational experience.
 KMMS has also organized ice racing on Duck Lake and Swan Lake in the Okanagan, ice conditions permitting, (Note: Lake ice must be a minimum of 12 in thick for racing.) in January and February.

 Race records

 The title of King of the Hill is awarded to the driver with the fastest time up the hill across all categories.
 John Haftner won the title twelve times between 1989 and 2012, setting course records on five of those occasions and holding the course record for 24 years.
-Other prominent racers include Wouter Bouman (three titles; four years under 1:50), Bryan Evans (three titles; held course record for 11 years), Allen Reid (four titles), Ian Wood (four titles), and Jennifer Ocker (five Queen of the Hill titles).
+Other prominent racers include Wouter Bouman (three titles; four years under 1:50), Bryan Evans (four titles; held course record for 11 years), Allen Reid (four titles), Ian Wood (four titles), and Jennifer Ocker (five Queen of the Hill titles).

 The first ten editions of the race, before the 3.5 km Knox Mountain course was adopted, are presented on a separate table.